 The Human Trafficking Foundation grew out of the work of the All-Party Parliamentary Group on Human Trafficking and Modern Slavery.
 It was established to support and add value to the work of the many charities and agencies operating to combat human trafficking in the UK.

-As Head of Office Kate has overall responsibility for the delivery of the Human Trafficking Foundations’ work to bring together the NGO anti- slavery sector, parliamentarians and statutory services to facilitate positive policy changes to better prevent slavery and support survivors.
-Kate has a particular focus and expertise on survivor care and support needs for rehabilitation.
+Tamara has overall responsibility for the delivery of the Human Trafficking Foundation’s work to bring together the NGO anti- slavery sector, parliamentarians and statutory services to facilitate positive policy changes to better prevent slavery and support survivors.

-Tamara runs the Foundation’s London Project, which aims to improve the response to human trafficking and foster partnership work across London.
-This work includes providing a free service to support statutory authorities in the capital to fulfil their new statutory duties around human trafficking and to better support victims, as well as coordinating the Anti-Slavery London Working Group (LWG) for pan-London frontline services, with over 50 members, including NGOs, the Met Police’s Modern Slavery Unit, the UK Visas and Immigration team, NHS and lawyers..
-She also heads the Foundation’s European Parliamentary Project, working with European Parliaments on cross-border cooperation and creating structures to tackle modern day slavery.
+Previously Projects Leader, Tamara has been instrumental in developing the Foundation’s London Project, which aims to improve the response to human trafficking and foster partnership work across London.
+This work includes providing a free service to support statutory authorities in the capital to fulfill their statutory duties around human trafficking and to better support victims, as well as coordinating the Anti-Slavery London Working Group (LWG) for pan-London frontline services, with over 50 members, including NGOs, the Met Police’s Modern Slavery Unit, the UK Visas and Immigration team, NHS and lawyers.
+She also headed the Foundation’s European Parliamentary Project, working with European Parliaments on cross-border cooperation and creating structures to tackle modern day slavery.

 Tamara brings experience from both Government and NGO sectors to HTF.
 As lead adviser on policing and crime at the Greater London Authority, she wrote for the Leader of the Group, Andrew Boff, ‘Silence on Violence’ – a report on sex work and sex trafficking - and ‘Shadow City’ – an in-depth investigation into less understood forms of human trafficking.
 Following this work, they were both invited onto the ACPO Working Group on Prostitution and also presented oral evidence to the Joint Committee on the Modern Slavery Bill.